Drain (plumbing): Design and materials

+Drainage systems should be designed and may need to be approved by a planning control expert.
+Drainage systems can be subject to regulations, depending on the jurisdiction.
+Drainage systems include modular components that connect to other systems (such as guttering) in order to transport the collected water to another location where it can be disposed of.
+Pipes are made of materials such as vitrified clay and uPVC.
+When foul water is flushed or flows away in a building, it should initially go through a trap that uses a water seal to prevent gases from being able to come into the building via the drains and sewers the drainage system is connected to.

 Drain covers

 A drain cover is a cover with holes (e.g. a manhole) or a grating used to cover a drain, to prevent unwanted entry of foreign objects, or injury to people or animals.
 It allows drainage of liquids but prevents entry from large solid objects, and thus acts as a coarse filter.
 A sink drain cover is a drain cover used to cover the sink drain.